Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they

 You can also plant mint leaves in your backyard garden or indoor plant pots.
 Consider placing some potted mint plants in your kitchen too.

 Several friends have had success using peppermint oil to get rid of mice.
 Personally, I have had mild success.
 It has to be used in confined areas, or it simply will not work.

 Use Bay Leaves

-The smell of bay leaves attracts mice, now this might sound counterproductive, but you should know that bay leaf contains chemical compounds that are lethal to the mouse.
+The smell of bay leaves attracts mice.
+This might sound counterproductive, but you should know that bay leaf contains chemical compounds that are lethal to mice.

 This is an effective way to repel and kill mice naturally.
 You can place fresh bay leaves or crushed dried leaves at the entry points and corners of your house.